Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Theoretical guarantees

-We show that coercivity conditions imply that the normal matrices in ORALS and ALS are nonsingular, with their eigenvalues bounded from below by a positive constant, with a high probability.
+We show that coercivity conditions imply that the normal matrices in ORALS and ALS are nonsingular, with their eigenvalues bounded from below by a positive constant, with high probability.
 We consider hypothesis spaces satisfying the following conditions. \begin{assumption}[Uniformly bounded basis functions] The basis functions of the hypothesis space $\mathcal H=\mathrm{span} \{ \psi_1,\cdots,\psi_{\p} \}$ are orthonormal in $L^2(\rho_L)$ and uniformly bounded, i.e., $\sup_{k\in[\p]} \|\psi_k\|_\infty$ $ \leq L_{\mH}$. \end{assumption}

-The next proposition shows that the smallest singular values of the matrices in ORALS and ALS are bounded from below by the coercivity constants with high probability (w.h.p.), guaranteeing that they are well-conditioned.
-We defer its proof to Appendix \ref{sec:CC_min_eig}. \begin{proposition} Assume $\{\psi_k\}_{k\in[p]}$ satisfy Assumption {\rm\ref{assum:CC}} and $\calH=\mathrm{span} \{\psi_k\}_{k\in[p]}$.
+he next proposition shows that the smallest singular values of the regression matrices in ORALS and ALS are bounded from below by the coercivity constants, with high probability.
+We defer its proof to Appendix \ref{sec:CC_min_eig}. \begin{proposition} Assume $\{\psi_k\}_{k\in[p]}$ satisfies Assumption {\rm\ref{assum:CC}} and $\calH=\mathrm{span} \{\psi_k\}_{k\in[p]}$.
 Then: \begin{itemize} \item[(i)] under the kernel coercivity condition \eqref{eq:kernelCC}, the matrix in the Operator Regressions stage of ORALS is well-conditioned: for each $i\in [N]$, the matrix $\mathcal{A}_{i,M}$ in \eqref{eq:Ai_operator} satisfies $\frac{1}{M} \sigma^2_{\min}(\E[\mathcal{A}_{i,M}]) $ $> c_{\mH}$; moreover, for $\epsilon>0$ and any $M$,

 \item[(ii)] under the rank-1 joint coercivity condition \eqref{eq:jointCC}, the matrices in the least squares problems in the ALS algorithm are well-conditioned: \begin{itemize} \item[(a)] in the estimation of $\ba_i$ with a given nonzero $c\in \R^{\p}$, we have that $\frac{1}{M}\sigma_{\min}^2(\E[\mathcal{A}^{\textrm{ALS}}_{c,M,i}])\ge c_{\mH}||c||^2$ for each $i\in[N]$ and the matrix in \eqref{eq:ALS_graphest} is well-conditioned.
 Moreover, for any $M$ and $\epsilon>0$,